Introduction

 -

-Melt chocolate chips in a double boiler or microwave-safe bowl.
+Melt chocolate chips in a microwave-safe bowl in 30-second intervals.

 -